KyberNetwork/developer-portal/faqs.md

 Yes, vote submission is done on-chain.
 As such, you have to pay for the cost of making that on-chain tx.

 ### 16. Can I delegate my voting power to someone else?
 Yes.
-Stakers can delegate their KNC voting power to a pool master (another address) who will vote on their behalf.
+Stakers can delegate their KNC voting power to a pool operator (representative) who will vote on their behalf.
 Stakers who delegate their stake are also known as pool members and can only delegate their stake to one pool.

 ### 17. Are there any risks to my staked funds?
 Staking KNC on our interface is through a non-custodial method with KNC residing in the smart contract.
 At no point in time does the Kyber team hold stakers’ KNC ETH rewards.
 In addition, at launch, the KyberDAO interface would have gone through multiple rounds of security audits.

 However, staking funds will still carry its own set of risks, just like any other decentralized application.
 Be wary of scammers, phishing attempts, and fake websites.
 Users should always make sure that they visit https://kyber.org/ if they want to stake and vote on their own.

-# Frequently Asked Questions (Pool Masters)
+# Frequently Asked Questions (Pool Operators)

 ### 1. Can I withdraw a pool member’s KNC stake?
 No, pool members have sole control of their own stakes.
-However, staking rewards of your pool are distributed to you, the pool master.
+However, staking rewards of your pool are distributed to you, the pool operator.

 ### 2. How much reward do I receive?
-The reward amount given to the pool master is calculated based on the sum of his stake, and all stakes that were delegated to him.
+The reward amount given to the pool operator is calculated based on the sum of his stake, and all stakes that were delegated to him.

 ### 3. Does this mean I have to distribute rewards to my pool members?
 Yes.